ionic-enterprise/ionic-training-decks/src/assets/data/markdown/getting-started.md

 In order to follow along with creating the applications described here, you will need to perform the following actions on your development machine.

-- make sure you have Node and Git installed on your machines
+- Make sure you have [Node](https://nodejs.org/en/) and [Git](https://git-scm.com/downloads) installed on your machines

+- Create a working directory for your project
-- create a working directory, I use `~/Projects/Training` on my Mac and Linux machines, but you can use whatever you want
+   - I use `~/Projects/Training` on my Mac and Linux machines, but you can use whatever you want so long as you have access

-- `npm -g ionic cordova` (may need to use `sudo` or run as Administrator in Windows)
+- Run `npm -g ionic cordova`
+  - You may need to use `sudo` on Mac/Linux or right-click & **Run as Administrator** in Windows

-- follow one of the following guides to set up the rest of the build tools:
+- Follow one of the following guides to set up the rest of the build tools:
   - [Mac](https://ionicframework.com/docs/developer-resources/platform-setup/mac-setup.html)
   - [Windows](https://ionicframework.com/docs/developer-resources/platform-setup/windows-setup.html)
-- create a working directory, I use `~/Projects/Training` on my Mac and Linux machines, but you can use whatever you want so long as you have access